 Mirena (levonorgestrel-releasing intrauterine system) is birth control you don’t have to think about every day or even every year.
-Once it’s placed, check the threads of Mirena once a month to make sure it’s in the correct position.
-Your healthcare provider can explain how.
+Once it’s placed, just do a monthly self-check to make sure it’s in the correct position.
+Ask your healthcare provider to explain how.

 Birth control that gives you flexibility to change your mind